Triple line destabilization -- Tuning film thickness through meniscus curvature: Experiments

-Quantitative absorption imaging provided snapshots of film thickness profiles over a 40 cm field of view along the tube.
+Quantitative absorption imaging provided snapshots of film thickness profiles over a 40~cm field of view along the tube.
 To that end, $4.9~10^{-4}\ $mol.L$^{-1}$ New Coccine, a red dye, was added to the liquids.
 This dye was selected so that viscosity, surface tension, and interfacial tension were not affected, and no adsorption nor absorption of the dye was detected after prolonged contact with the tubes.
 A white LED screen provided backlight illumination and green-filtered images (10~nm bandwidth, 508~nm central wavelength for maximum absorption) were collected with a camera.
 Absorbance was calibrated against precision rectangular cells with 10 to 800~$\mu$m thickness.
-Images were captured at frame rates between 5 and 1000 fps.
+Images were captured at frame rates between 5 and 1000 Hz.
 Intensity from the vertical middle section was converted into film thickness $h$ by the Beer-Lambert law $h=-1/(2\epsilon c)\ln{(I/I_0)}$ where $I$ is the transmitted light intensity, $I_0$ is the intensity transmitted through a non absorbing water film, $\epsilon =44945 \pm 40$~L.mol$^{-1}$cm$^{-1}$ is the measured extinction coefficient and $c$ is the dye concentration.
-This method provided instantaneous images of film thickness with a 5~$\mu$m accuracy.

-For $Ca>Ca^*\sim 3~10^{-4}$, for all liquids tested, forced wetting is observed and a film forms almost instantaneously (Fig.~\ref{fig:spatio}b).
-Space-time plots of film thickness are built from the centerline of each image in a series (Figure~\ref{fig:spatio}c).
-The dark area corresponds to the liquid bridge, the orange area marks the presence of the liquid film and the white area is the bare tube.
-In addition, the rear meniscus velocity $v$ and the contact line velocity $v_d$ could be measured precisely (Fig.~\ref{fig:spatio}c).
-Three thickness profiles at different times are also plotted in Fig.~\ref{fig:spatio}c (inset).
-Our setup provides improved data quality over other tube experiments reported in the literature, where homogeneous and constant film thicknesses are assumed and evaluated as averages based on mass conservation~\cite{aussillous_quick_2000,callegari_dewetting_2005}.
+This method provided instantaneous profiles of film thickness with a 5~$\mu$m accuracy.
+It improves over most tube experiments reported in the literature, where homogeneous and constant film thicknesses are assumed and evaluated as averages based on mass conservation~\cite{aussillous_quick_2000,callegari_dewetting_2005}.
+A few experiments were carried out at a lower dye concentration so that an image of the full meniscus shape could be recorded to evaluate the variation of its curvature.